jnv/ansible-role-debian-backports/README.md

     - jnv.debian-backports
 ```

-The role uses [apt_repository module](http://docs.ansible.com/apt_repository_module.html) module which has additional dependencies.
-I highly recommend to use [bootstrap-debian](https://github.com/cederberg/ansible-bootstrap-debian) role to setup common requirements on Debian-based systems.
+The role uses [apt_repository module](http://docs.ansible.com/apt_repository_module.html) which has additional dependencies.
+I highly recommend to use [bootstrap-debian](https://github.com/cederberg/ansible-bootstrap-debian) role to setup common Ansible requirements on Debian-based systems.

-You can use `default_release` option for [apt module](http://docs.ansible.com/apt_module.html) to use package from backports.
+You can use `default_release` option for [apt module](http://docs.ansible.com/apt_module.html) to install package from backports.
 For example:

 ```yaml
 tasks: